Seth Klarman: Political and economic views

 Klarman has donated to both Democratic and Republican groups and candidates while being registered an independent voter.
-However, since the election of Donald Trump in 2016, he has donated almost exclusively to Democrats.
+Since the election of Donald Trump in 2016, he has donated almost exclusively to Democrats.
 He has also given extensively to philanthropic causes through the Klarman Family Foundation, which he runs with his wife.
 The foundation has $700 million in assets as of 2018 and gave away $40 million in 2016.
 It focuses on pro-democracy initiatives, such as supporting groups that protect journalists, fight against bigotry, and advocate for LGBT rights.

 Klarman is a major backer of political non-profits such as the Ending Spending Fund and the pro-same-sex marriage American Unity Fund.
 He has stated: "I'm a complicated guy, I'm fairly nuanced in my views.
 I'm trying to do what I think is the right thing for the country."

 In the 2016 presidential election, he gave the maximum donation of $5,400 to Hillary Clinton's campaign, stating that "Donald Trump is completely unqualified for the highest office in the land."

-After the inauguration of U.S. President Donald Trump, he released a highly circulated (but internal) letter to members of his fund that denounced the upcoming investing climate.
+After the inauguration of President Trump to his first term in office, Klarman released a highly circulated (but internal) letter to members of his fund that denounced the upcoming investing climate.
 The letter states:

 Exuberant investors have focused on the potential benefits of stimulative tax cuts, while mostly ignoring the risks from America-first protectionism and the erection of new trade barriers.
 President Trump may be able to temporarily hold off the sweep of automation and globalization by cajoling companies to keep jobs at home, but bolstering inefficient and uncompetitive enterprises is likely to only temporarily stave off market forces.

 Although Klarman gave $2.9 million to Republican candidates in 2016, he told The New York Times in September 2018, "One of the reasons I’m willing to come out of my shell and talk to you is because I think democracy is at stake, and maybe I’ll be able to convince some other people of that, and get them to support Democrats in 2018."
-Klarman, who was previously one of the biggest donors to the Republican Party in New England, told the Times in September, 2018, that he had already contributed almost $5 million to nearly 150 candidates, including Representative Joe Kennedy III, Senate candidate Representative Beto O’Rourke and Senator Kirsten Gillibrand.
+Klarman, who was previously one of the biggest donors to the Republican Party in New England, told the Times in September 2018, that he had already contributed almost $5 million to nearly 150 candidates, including Representative Joe Kennedy III, Senate candidate Representative Beto O'Rourke and Senator Kirsten Gillibrand.
 Klarman is a registered Independent who reasoned, "We need to turn the House and Senate as a check on Donald Trump and his runaway presidency."
 He commented that he feels "betrayed" by "spineless" Republicans who have been "profiles in cowardice," and believes the only option is to "act as a check and balance."